qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-3.md

 Creating the Data Access Class
 ------------------------------

-Now, that we know how we want to communicate, we can tackle the first task, fetching the public timeline.
+Now, that we know how we want to communicate, we can tackle the first task: fetching the public timeline.
 The following URL returns the public timeline wrapped in a JavaScript method call (that's what JSONP is about):

 ```javascript
 callback([